Altinity/ClickHouse/.github/ISSUE_TEMPLATE/45_usability-issue.md

 ---
 name: Usability issue
-about: Report something can be made more convenient to use
+about: Suggest how to make something more user-friendly
 title: ''
 labels: usability
 assignees: ''

 ---

-(you don't have to strictly follow this form)

-**Describe the issue**
+## Describe the issue
-A clear and concise description of what works not as it is supposed to.
+A clear, concise description of what could work better.

-**How to reproduce**
+## How to reproduce the behavior

-* Which ClickHouse server version to use
+* Which Altinity Stable Build version to use
-* Which interface to use, if matters
+* Which interface to use, if it matters
 * Non-default settings, if any
 * `CREATE TABLE` statements for all tables involved
-* Sample data for all these tables, use [clickhouse-obfuscator](https://github.com/ClickHouse/ClickHouse/blob/master/programs/obfuscator/Obfuscator.cpp#L42-L80) if necessary
+* Sample data for all of those tables (use [clickhouse-obfuscator](https://github.com/ClickHouse/ClickHouse/blob/master/programs/obfuscator/Obfuscator.cpp#L42-L80) if necessary)
-* Queries to run that lead to unexpected result
+* Queries to run that lead to the unfriendly result or experience

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Error message and/or stacktrace**
-If applicable, add screenshots to help explain your problem.

-**Additional context**
+## How things should work
+A clear, concise description of a better user experience.
+How could the system make life easier for the user?

+## Additional context
-Add any other context about the problem here.
+Add any other context about the issue here, including logs, error messages, stacktraces, and screenshots.